USEPA/AMET/docs/AMET_Users_Guide_v15.md

 **run\_timeseries\_plotly.csh** ([Example Plot](./images/aqExample_O3_8hrmax_aqExample_timeseries.html))
    - Creates an interactive time series plot.
 With multiple sites; the sites are time averaged to create a single plot.
 Also plots the bias and error between the obs and model.
 Uses R plotly package to allow time-series zooming
-   - single network;single species; multiple simulations
+   - single network; single species; multiple simulations

 <a id="New_Analysis_Project"></a>
 7.3 Creating a New MET Analysis Project